 Athletes need support, guidance and education to support them in their role and responsibilities towards clean sport.
-It is important that UK Anti-Doping works with aspiring athletes from a young age to support them in developing intrinsic values about clean sport.
+It is important that UK Anti-Doping works with aspiring athletes from an early age to support them in developing intrinsic values about clean sport.

 We want all our athletes to associate themselves with 100% me, the quality mark for all clean athletes.
 The 100% me programme seeks to reinforce the core values of clean, fair competition, whilst underlining their achievements as being a clean athlete.